modularml/mojo/proposals/actors/mojo-features-needed.md

 While work can begin ahead of the availability of these language features, there will likely be additional work without them.

+### Actor Representation
+Mojo must support an efficient object-oriented programming model.
+This should be intrinsic given its intention to be a superset of Python.
+Actors then can be simply objects, classes or structures that can bind functionality (behavior) to them.
+Inheritance is not necessary but can be used to define an `Actor` base class in the Actor library and require actors to inherit from that class.
+This should be sufficient notification to the compiler without altering the language.

 ### Trait Implementations Not Needed At Usage Level
 Actors should appear to be stateless to users of that actor.
 There is never a a need for the *Actor* to implement any traits since you